Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Christoffel-Darboux type identity gives LDC

 \section{Christoffel-Darboux type identity gives LDC}

-In this section, we prove our main technical result, a Christoffel-Darboux type identity for the 2-spin system on trees and use it to prove local dependence of coefficients (LDC) for $\lambda, \beta$ and $\gamma$ in a unified way.
+In this section, we prove our main technical result, a Christoffel-Darboux type identity for 2-spin systems on trees and use it to prove local dependence of coefficients (LDC) for $\lambda, \beta$ and $\gamma$ in a unified way.
 We first formally define LDC.